ahnilica/Animal-Skin-Pattern-Generator/README.md

 Step 1)  Compile CA.cpp using g++ (no other libraries needed)

 Step 2)  Execute script.
-Using no command line args, paramiter values are pre-seset to an interesting patter.
-To input own custom paramiters, include them as command line arguments.
+Using no command line args, parameter values are pre-set to an interesting pattern.
+To input your own custom parameters, include them as command line arguments.

     USAGE: double h, double J1, double J2, int R1, int R2, (optional int maxSteps) string outputFilename